-See Figure 1.
-The speedometer registers forward vehicle speed in miles per hour (mph) (U.S.) and/or kilometers per hour (km/h).
+See Figure 1 and Figure 2.
+The speedometer registers vehicle speed in miles per hour (U.S.) or kilometers per hour (international) of forward speed.

 Instrument backlighting activates after a slight delay.
-The backlighting can briefly change when ambient lighting changes (such as going through a tunnel).
+The backlighting may briefly change when ambient lighting changes (such as going through a tunnel).